 Table of Contents

-For super-large scenarios such as tourist attractions, urban blocks, and large commercial complexes covering areas exceeding hundreds of thousands of square meters or even millions of square meters, the traditional "single acquisition, single large map" model cannot meet requirements.
-This document introduces how to handle acquisition and usage issues in mega-space scenarios, addressing problems caused by single super-large maps such as excessive cumulative error and memory overflow.
+For large-scale scenarios such as tourist attractions, urban districts, and large commercial complexes covering hundreds of thousands of square meters or even millions of square meters, the traditional "single acquisition, single large map" model is insufficient.
+This document introduces how to handle acquisition and usage challenges in mega spaces, addressing issues like excessive cumulative errors and memory overflow caused by single oversized maps.

 cluste_route